raydac/java-comment-preprocessor/README.md

 # Introduction

-Initially the tool developed for J2ME game development in 2002.
-It was too expensive for me to support multiple sources for many J2ME devices especially if it was needed just change position of several calls for different devices.
-So the preprocessor was born and because Java is the main technology in use, it is sharpened for use with C/Java family languages (which have import sections and C-comment style).
-For long time the preprocessor was proprietary project but since 2011 it was opened as an OSS project.

-I guess, at present it is the most powerful two-pass Java preprocessor which aware for document structure (prefix, body and postfix), loops and even can use XML files as data sources ([I used to generate static web-sites with it](jcp-tests/jcp-test-static-site)).
-At present the preprocessor represented as a solid uber-jar including Maven, ANT and Gradle interface code and can be used with these tools as their plugin.
-Minimal required JDK is 1.8
+Originally developed in 2002, the preprocessor tool emerged from the need to manage diverse sources for J2ME devices efficiently.
+It aimed to streamline altering specific calls' positions across different devices, optimizing the development process.
+With Java as the primary technology, the tool was fine-tuned for C/Java family languages, capitalizing on their import sections and C-comment style.

+Initially a closed project, it transitioned to an open-source initiative in 2011.
+Today, it stands out as a potent two-pass Java preprocessor, adept at understanding document structure (prefix, body, and postfix), incorporating loops, and utilizing XML files as data sources.
+Its capabilities extend to generating static websites.

+The preprocessor now exists as a comprehensive uber-jar bundled with interface code for Maven, ANT, and Gradle, seamlessly integrating with these tools.
+It requires a minimum JDK of version 1.8.

-__Some Linux repositories provide the preprocessor just out of the box as package `libcomment-preprocessor-java`.__
+Moreover, various Linux repositories offer the preprocessor as a package, commonly named `libcomment-preprocessor-java`, simplifying its accessibility for users.

 # Mind map with all options